 What to serve with Parker House Dinner Rolls?

 See how easy it is to make your own buttery and soft homemade Parker House Rolls at home!
 This recipe also includes instructions for making ahead and freezing!
 It is important to check your Fleischmann's® RapidRise® Yeast to make sure it has not expired.
 Expired yeast is often the reason why breads don't rise.
+Nutrition information is an estimate.

 Serving Size 1